J’adore Chico’s 10-Pieces/20-Outfits Wardrobe Extravaganza (Creating a Travel Capsule Wardrobe)

 Capsule wardrobes are just plain smart and Chico’s has not only mastered the concept, they pride themselves in offering unique fashion finds that help you build that wardrobe, while also offering versatility so it never looks like you’re wearing the same outfit twice!
 This fall, Chico’s is taking the guesswork out of dressing yourself by offering 10 pieces that you can wear in 20 different ways.
 (I actually think it could be more!)
 I’m sharing a sampling of the outfits I created from curating a few pieces from their collection and a few tips on creating a capsule wardrobe.

 My Chico's Wardrobe Selections

-You may have followed me on Instagram a while or have seen some of the outfits, I’ve worn on the pages of this blog, so you might be looking at the collection above and think, that doesn’t look like Andi.
+You may have followed me on Instagram for a while or have seen some of the outfits, I've worn on the pages of this blog, so you might be looking at the collection above and think, that doesn't look like Andi.
 But even though there are pieces in beautiful shades of magenta and mustard, there are also pieces in navy, black, and grey!
 You will see in the tips for creating a wardrobe further down, that you have to be you!
 So when I made my collection choices I selected:

 - The Bateau-Neck Sweater in Heather Grey

 - The Sophia-Slim Ankle Pants in Black

 - The Petite Denim Jacket